DenisVasiliev0/DenisVasiliev0/README.md

 - 👋 Hi, I’m @DenisVasiliev0
 - 👀 I’m interested in Python programming
 - 🌱 I’m currently learning to program in Python
-- 📫 Reach me by mail kinza020386g@gmail.com
+- 📫 Reach me by mail kinza020386g@gmail.com or VK https://vk.com/sal039

 <!---
 DenisVasiliev0/DenisVasiliev0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.